NickGardner0/mcstreamlitapp/README.md

 mc simulation streamlit web application

-A simple Monte Carlo simulation web application written in python, using the Streamlit library.
+A simple monte carlo simulation web application written in python, using the Streamlit library.